cornernote/yii-email-module/README.md

 ## Features

-- email spool
-- email templates, php/db
+- Emails can be sent directly, or saved into a spool to be sent later.
+- Templates can be normal php files, or stored in the database and rendered with Mustache
-- built ontop of swiftmailer
+- Emails are built and send using SwiftMailer

 ## Screenshots

+...coming soon...

 ## Installation